Associate Principals Convention

 1:15 | Round Two Concurrents

-Jared Kiesow and Dave Riley, Associate Principals, West Bend East and West High School
+Jared Kieslow and Dave Riley, West Bend School District

 Discover the transformative potential of disciplinary rubrics in managing student behavior.
 Delving into the dimensions of intent, impact, disruption, and history, we explore how these rubrics offer administrators a structured approach to support and respond effectively to behavioral incidents.
 By examining intent, educators can discern the underlying motivations behind student actions, while assessing impact helps gauge severity of how the behavior impacted others or the entire school community.
 In addition, disruption levels and historical context enables tailored interventions and promotes fair and consistent judgments.
 Through practical examples administrative teams will be equipped with strategies to integrate disciplinary rubrics into any behavior management system.